isonno/DownloadJSF/README.md

 (the `sudo` prefix may or may not be necessary depending on your system configuration).
 The script's `#!` directive assumes Python3 is in `/usr/local/bin/python3`, you may need to revise that for your configuration.

+### Usage

+Simply running the scripts prompts for your JSFiddle.net login credentials, and downloads all of the fiddles on your account to a folder named `fiddles/` in the current directory.

 The script has the following command line arguments:

 * `-u` _email_